Jordan-Demske/P1-jmdemske/README.md

 - [x] C-7: The player can fire the projectile.
 - [x] C-8: The projectile's flight is affected by gravity using Godot Engine's physics system.
 - [x] C-9: There is a &ldquo;ground&rdquo; that stops the projectile.
-- [ ] C-10: There is a non-ground target that the projectile can hit.
+- [x] C-10: There is a non-ground target that the projectile can hit.
-- [ ] B-1: The <code>README.md</code> file contains a personal reflection on the iteration and self-evaluation, as defined above.
+- [x] B-1: The <code>README.md</code> file contains a personal reflection on the iteration and self-evaluation, as defined above.
 - [ ] B-2: The projectile's firing angle is clamped between 0&deg; (straight forward) and 90&deg; (straight up).
 - [ ] A-1: The player can modify the strength of the projectile's firing.
 - [ ] A-2: There is a visual indicator showing the angle at which the projectile will fire.
-- [ ] A-3: The projectile's hitting the target is recognized and logged to the console or otherwise indicated.
+- [x] A-3: The projectile's hitting the target is recognized and logged to the console or otherwise indicated.

-I believe that this project has earned a grade of ___ in accordance with the required documentation and functionality.
+I believe that this project has earned a grade of _C_ in accordance with the required documentation and functionality.

 ## Third Party Assets
 Character sprites are from "Animal Pack Redux".
 Created in 2018 by kenney.nl,